ctrautma/RHEL_NIC_QUALIFICATION/README.md

     sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
     sudo yum update https://releases.ansible.com/ansible/rpm/release/epel-7-x86_64/ansible-2.8.0-1.el7.ans.noarch.rpm

 Version 2.8.0.1 or above should work with all of the Ansible scripts.
+In my case my work laptop is running RHEL 7 which is ideal for this task.

 After all of these things are complete login into each system to make sure your access works, then proceed to each section below and use the corresponding script.
 The scripts only do the setup of the environments.
 You will still